Skip to main content

 Each of these makes long sessions more comfortable and the broadcast cleaner.
 None of them are urgent before the basics are in place.

-The places where saving money pays off are decoration, optional accessories, and most RGB-only items.
-The channel's identity gets clearer over time, and decor that gets bought after that point tends to fit the channel rather than fight it.
-Buying decor first, before the identity exists, mostly produces things that get replaced six months later.
+Places where saving money pays off: decoration, optional accessories, most RGB-only items.
+The channel's identity gets clearer over time.
+Decor bought after that point tends to fit the channel rather than fight it.
+Decor bought *first*, before the identity exists, mostly produces stuff you replace six months later.

-Some categories really do reward spending more on the first pass:
+Some categories really do reward spending more on the first pass — for IRL streamers, our best phones for streaming roundup is a separate decision worth budgeting for:

 • the chair;